Astable Multivibrator Circuit Using Op-amp

 Testing Op-amp Astable Multivibrator Circuit

 The test setup for the Op-amp based multivibrator circuit is shown above.
-As you can see, we have used a transformer with four diodes and two capacitors to produce a dual polarity supply, and we have used two 10K resistor, one 4.7K resistor, and a 0.1uF capacitor to build the circuit around the LM358 Op-amp.
+As you can see, we have used a transformer with four diodes and two capacitors to produce a dual polarity supply, and we have used two 10K resistors, one 4.7K resistor, and a 0.1uF capacitor to build the circuit around the LM358 Op-amp.
 A clear image of the circuit is shown below.

 Op-amp Astable Multivibrator Circuit

-After the circuit is complete, I pulled out my Hantek oscilloscope to measure the frequency, and it was around 920Hz.
+After the circuit was complete, I pulled out my Hantek oscilloscope to measure the frequency, and it was around 920Hz.
 It was a little off, but that’s due to the value of the resistor and capacitor.
 With that, we conclude the project.
 A snapshot of the output is shown below.

 Op-amp Astable Multivibrator Working